dalgard/meteor-viewmodel/README.md

     return $elem.val();
   },

-  // Run once when the view containing the element is destroyed.
-Used to tear down
+  // Run once when the view that contains the element is destroyed.
-  // things like jQuery plugins.
+  // Used to tear down things like jQuery plugins.
   dispose: function (prop) {
     // For example
-    this.myPlugin.destroy();
+    this.instance.destroy();
     prop.reset();
   }
 }, {